ah-ansari/OCT/README.md

 ## Libraries

 For the counterfactual experiment, we utilized the [CARLA](https://github.com/carla-recourse/CARLA) and [DiCE-ML](https://github.com/interpretml/DiCE) libraries.
 The source code for these libraries is already included in the src folder, so no additional setup is required.
-We made minor modifications to the original code, primarily altering the stopping condition in the counterfactual search from `prediction=[0, 1]` to `prediction=[0,1,0]`.
+We made minor modifications to the original code, primarily altering the stopping condition in the counterfactual search from `prediction=[0, 1]` to `prediction=[0,1,0]` to account for the additional OOD class in the OCT model.
 Detailed information about these modifications can be found in `src/carla/modified_files.txt` for the CARLA library and `src/dice_ml/modified_files.txt` for the DiCE-ML library.